JRustyHaner/towncrier/phased_development.md

 - Expo CLI and react-native-maps working.

 ### Soft Blockers (manage during Phase 1)
-- RSS feed stability (some feeds may be rate-limited; have fallbacks).
+- Newsdata.io stability (some feeds may be rate-limited; have fallbacks).
 - City gazetteer accuracy (50% is acceptable for MVP; improve later).
 - Marker clustering library choice (test performance with 100+ markers).